archiezgg/cleanpath/README.md

 # cleanpath
-cleanpath is a lightweight Golang Command-line application to remove duplicates from the UNIX system's PATH variable.
-WIth the cli flags the user can invoke other mechanisms on PATH as well.
+cleanpath is a lightweight Golang Command-line application to show the duplicates in the UNIX system's PATH variable, if any.
+With the cli flags the user can invoke other mechanisms on PATH as well.